 This is the second part of a conversation with Dr Peter Fleming, a professor at the University of the West of England, who specialises in Medieval History.

 In Part 1, we talked about how Bristol became a superstar city, one of the most important in Western Medieval Europe.
 This time we talked about the people who lived in the city, from the Icelandic slaves to the Knights Templars, the Jewish communities, how women lived, and more; and how the city responded to the huge events of the era, including Plague and war.

 Peter also told me about where the local seats of power were, and what Bristolians did for fun, including plays, sport and how Bristol has always been home to innovative music.

-The map of the city, with photos of how sites we talked about look today, is here – and there are links to the Medieval maps in the post for Part 1 of the podcast.
+The official map of Medieval Bristol is here, and my map of the city, with photos of how sites we talked about look today, is below – and there are links to the Medieval maps in the post for Part 1 of the podcast.

 If you want to know more about Peter Fleming, his UWE staff page is here, including the list of his articles and books he’s written and contributed to.
 You can find more articles he’s written here, with links to read them.
 And you can also follow Peter on his twitter.